 What should I do if a creditor or debt collector sues me?

 Answer: If you're sued by a debt collector, you should respond to the lawsuit.
 You can respond personally or through an attorney, but you must do so by the date specified in the court papers.

-When you answer the lawsuit, the debt collector will have to produce evidence that proves to the court you owe the debt.
+When you respond or “answer” the lawsuit, the debt collector will have to prove to the court that the debt is valid and that you owe the debt.

 Warning: While you must be properly “served” with a lawsuit, you won’t be able to stop the lawsuit by refusing to accept delivery or “service” of the lawsuit.
-By doing these things you’ll essentially be ignoring the lawsuit.
+By doing these things you’ll essentially be ignoring the lawsuit and you could be considered by the court as being properly served.

 If you ignore a court action, it's likely that a judgment will be entered against you for the amount the creditor or debt collector claims you owe.
 Often the court also will award additional fees against you to cover collections costs, interest, and attorney fees.

 Judgments give debt collectors much stronger tools to collect the debt from you.
 Depending on your situation and your state’s laws, the creditor may be able to:

 - Garnish your wages

 - Place a lien against your property

 - Move to freeze or garnish all or part of the funds in your bank account

 A judgment is a court order.
 Only the court can change it.
 It's very difficult to get a judgment changed or set aside once the case is over.
 You have a much better chance to fight a collection in court if you defend the case than if you wait until a judgment is entered against you.
 You may also be able to work out a compromise or settlement by negotiating with the debt collector before a court makes a judgment.